salvir1/COVID-19-undercount/case-vs-seroprev-discussion.md

 The December undercount rate ranges from slightly under 2 for the older age group, to slightly under 3 for the other two age groups.
 It bears mentioning again that the ability to detect antibodies post infection decreases over time.
 At some point the seroprevalence estimate will no longer be a good estimate of all prior infections.

 On January 15, 2021, the CDC published an estimate of 4.6 infections (C.I.
 4.0-5.4) for every 1 reported case of COVID through Decmber 2020 ([CDC COVID burden estimate](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/burden.html#anchor_1607017301754)).
 This rate had recently been revised downward in light of new data, but it is well above the undercount rate calculated from this population-weighted dataset that excludes New York and the 0-17 age group.
+The discrepancies between the CDC estimate and the estimates that I derived from the seroprevalence data may be due, at least in part, to the fact that seroprevalence testing does not catch all infections.

 ### *Discussion*